AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_flutter.md

 **Do-not-disturb mode**

-<div class="alert note"><ol><li>You can specify both the DND duration and DND time frame at the app level.
-During the specified DND time periods, you do not receive any push notifications.<li>Conversations only support the DND duration setting; the setting of the DND time frame does not take effect.</ol></div>
+<div class="alert note"><ul><li>You can specify both the DND duration and DND time frame at the app level.
+During the specified DND time periods, you do not receive any push notifications.<li>Conversations only support the DND duration setting; the setting of the DND time frame does not take effect.</ul></div>

 For both the app and all the conversations in the app, the setting of the DND mode takes precedence over the setting of the push notification mode.